fltuna/TNCSSPluginFoundation/README.md

 Since CounterStrikeSharp's DI requires injection class and definition class.

-But I've created this framework for faster development, and convenience.
+But I've created this framework for faster development, and convenience. that's all.

 ## How to use